aglavic/plotpy/README.txt

   python setup.py install

-  this creates scripts to run the program from
+  this creates scripts to run the program
   ! if you don't have administrator priviliges, use
       python setup.py install --prefix {Inst.Dir} --install-scripts {folder in your path}
       inside one of your system path folders. (type "print $PATH" to find out where to look)